 Born in Virginia in 1964, comedian and actress Wanda Sykes started out doing stand-up on the road.
 She went on to make numerous appearances on the big and small screens, and won Emmy nominations for her own stand-up special.
-In 2010, she brought her intelligent, political humor to the White House, becoming the first African-American woman, and first openly gay comedian, to perform at the White House Correspondents' Association Dinner.
+In 2009, she brought her intelligent, political humor to the White House, becoming the first African-American woman, and first openly gay comedian, to perform at the White House Correspondents' Association Dinner.
 Since then, Sykes has appeared on such shows as Black-ish and Alpha House.

 Comedian and actress Wanda Sykes was born in Portsmouth, Virginia, on March 7, 1964.
 She grew up in Gambrills, Maryland, near Washington, D.C.
 Her father, a colonel in the United States Army, worked at the Pentagon, while her mother was a banker; Sykes also has an older brother, Harry.
 Sykes enjoyed a comfortable middle-class childhood and attended Arundel High School.
 She went on to get a bachelor's degree in marketing from Hampton University in Virginia before moving on to a government job in the D.C. area.
 Her position as a procurement officer at the National Security Agency didn't particularly suit her.

 As it turned out, Sykes was much better suited for the stage than for government bureaucracy.
 In 1987, she performed at the Coors Light Super Talent Showcase.
 She didn't win the contest but it didn't really matter; the audience loved her.
 More importantly, Sykes had found something that she loved.
 At 28, she was finally on the road to becoming one of the most recognizable comedians of our day—someone who presents the world as she sees it, with intelligence and likeability instead of abrasiveness.